These were the words I found myself Googling on a Monday morning…can you run with a broken toe?

 A broken pinky toe might need more time because even with the different lacing, you’ll find more pressure on the toe.

-Step 2: Taping for Toe Pain Relief
+Step 2: Buddy Taping for Toe Pain Relief

+How much it’ll help you depends from person to person.
 For me taping the toes together hurt worse because of the increased pressure.

 But if you want to know how to tape a broken toe, it’s pretty straightforward:

-- gently pull it next to another toe
+• Gently pull it next to another toe

-- put a small piece of gauze or a cotton ball between the two
+• Put a small piece of gauze or a cotton ball between the two

-- using sports tape (cut kinesiology tape works too)
+• Using sports tape (cut kinesiology tape works too)

-- lightly wrap tape around both toes so they are now joined together
+• Lightly wrap tape around both toes so they are now joined together

-Instead of buddy taping, I found wearing Injinji Toe Socks provided additional padding and space between my toes which felt tremendously better.
+Personally, instead of buddy taping, I found wearing Injinji Toe Socks provided additional padding and space between my toes which felt tremendously better.

 Step 3: Shoelacing Techniques for Pain Relief